WWW-max/ai-voice-notes/README.md

 - Chinese (Simplified, China)  note: if you are use chinese
 - VS Code Speech
 ## usage
-- use cmd + shift + alt + n shortcut keys to create voice notes in Windows.
+- use command + shift + option + n shortcut keys to create voice notes in Mac.
-- use ctrl + shift + alt + n shortcut keys to create voice notes in Mac.
+- use ctrl + shift + alt + n shortcut keys to create voice notes in Windows.